Take Composition and Your Photos by the Reins

 Lampposts as Hats

-Of honorable mention and always worth a comment.
+Of honorable mention, and always worth a comment.
 When taking pictures of friends or family, look for things to be sporadically sprouting from their heads; it can be unsettling.
-Lampposts, trees, road signs, etc.. have all shown themselves at inopportune moments; and are easily avoided.
+Lampposts, trees, and road signs, among others, have all appeared at inopportune moments and are easily avoided.
 Either you are your subject, take two steps to the left or right, and the problem is solved.

 These simple guidelines will help you end up with more keepers and less disappointment.
-Of course, there are exceptions to all the rules, and happy accidents are great things but not to be counted on.
+Of course, there are exceptions to all the rules, and happy accidents are great things, but they should not be counted on.
 Like anything, practice will only help your photography.
-For more photography tips, look here.
+Looking for more photography tips.

 Any Questions?
 Comments.
 Did I leave something out?
 Please let me know, and Happy Shooting!